Studying in Canada

 Specific Situations

-As of January 22, 2024, every new undergraduate student’s study permit application will require a Provincial Attestation Letter (PAL).
+As of January 22, 2024, every new undergraduate student’s study permit application requires a Provincial Attestation Letter (PAL).
 There is information about how to request a PAL inside your Join U of T Portal account.

 A small number of undergraduate students might be exempt from the PAL requirement.
-This page of our website provides a tool that you can use to determine whether you are exempt: “DO I NEED A PROVINCIAL ATTESTATION LETTER (PAL) FOR MY STUDY PERMIT APPLICATION?”
+This page of our website provides a tool in the “New in 2024” box that you can use to determine whether you are exempt (along with lots of useful information about applying for the study permit).

-Open work permits will remain available to the spouses/partners of international students in master’s, doctoral and professional degree-granting programs.
-The spouses of international students in other levels of study, including undergraduate programs, will no longer be eligible.
+Open work permits remain available to the spouses/partners of international students in master’s, doctoral and professional degree-granting programs.
+The spouses of international students in other levels of study, including undergraduate programs, are no longer be eligible.
+IRCC has announced that spouses/partners of master’s students will only remain eligible for the open work permit if the program is at least 16 months in length but this rule has not yet come into effect.

-Starting 15 February 2024, graduates of master’s degree programs are eligible for a 3-year post-graduation work permit, regardless of the duration of their studies, provided they meet the other PGWP eligibility criteria.
+As of February, 15 2024, graduates of master’s degree programs are eligible for a 3-year post-graduation work permit, regardless of the duration of their studies, provided they meet the other PGWP eligibility criteria.

 You might not require a study permit.
 This is because a person who already has valid visitor status in Canada (for example, as a worker or as a tourist/visitor) is authorized to study in Canada up to a maximum of six months during their visit.
 They must be able to complete the six months of study before the expiry of their pre-existing visitor status.